There are TONS of amazing ways to translate in person activities and events into a virtual experience.

 The best way to stay on top of cancellations and show how you are providing value, is to communicate CLEARLY and CONSTANTLY!

 Use your registration software to filter and target attendees with personalized messages to communicate the experience you want them to have.
-This includes sending links to the sessions to those pre-registered.
+This includes sending links to the sessions to those pre-registered and providing additional content that adds value.
+More on that below.

 Create and Communicate Additional Resources